TCP (antiseptic)

 TCP is a mild antiseptic, produced in France by Laboratoires Chemineau in Vouvray and sold in the United Kingdom by Omega Pharma.
-Introduced in 1918, the brand name comes from its original chemical name, which was trichlorophenylmethyliodosalicyl.
+Introduced in 1918, the brand name comes from the chemical name of its original active ingredient trichlorophenylmethyliodosalicyl.

 The liquid form of TCP is one of the best-known brands of antiseptic in the UK, and its distinctively strong medicinal odour can be identified by many as a generic antiseptic smell.

 History

 TCP was introduced in 1918.
-The brand name comes from its original chemical name, which was trichlorophenylmethyliodosalicyl (not to be confused with trichlorophenol, a common fungicide).
 Trichlorophenylmethyliodosalicyl was replaced as the active ingredient by a mixture of phenol and halogenated phenols in the 1950s.

 Omega Pharma acquired the rights to TCP from Pfizer in 2004.

 Forms

 As of October 2013, TCP was available in 50 ml, 100 ml, 200 ml and 500 ml bottles as a clear yellow liquid.
 A TCP throat lozenge is also available.
 TCP was available formerly as an ointment, TCP Original Antiseptic Ointment 30 g.

 A spray plaster was or is available under the TCP brand.